Maon (city in Judah)

-Horvat Maon/H. Ma'on (Hebrew for 'Ma'on Ruins'), Arabic: Khirbet Ma'in or Tell Máîn (SWP map No. 25), i.e. 'Ma'in Ruins/Tell of Ma'in', is an archaeological site in the Hebron Hills, West Bank, rising 863 m above sea level, where the remains of the ancient town of Ma'on (מעון) have been excavated.
+Khirbet Ma'in or Tell Máîn (SWP map No. 25), i.e. 'Ma'in Ruins/Tell of Ma'in', or Horvat Maon/H. Ma'on (Hebrew for 'Ma'on Ruins'), is an archaeological site in the Hebron Hills, West Bank, rising 863 m above sea level, where the remains of the ancient town of Ma'on (מעון) have been excavated.
 The town, now a ruin, is mentioned in the Book of Joshua and the Books of Samuel.
 It still had a Jewish population during the Roman and Byzantine periods, and a synagogue was discovered there.
 The site was ultimately abandoned around the time of the Muslim conquest.

 The site is located about 6 km southeast of Yatta.
 Immediately to the north lies the modern small Arab village of Ma'in.